-- 1. "Launching scripting clients" on page 29 - 2.
+- 1. Invoke the AdminConfig object commands interactively, in a script, or use the wsadmin -c command from an operating system command prompt. - 2.
 List the attributes of a given configuration object type, using the attributes command, for example:

 \$AdminConfig attributes type